sue-wallace/transformde.github.io/README.md

 As data engineers we should adopt a test-driven development (TDD) approach whenever possible to ensure that data pipelines, transformations, and models are robust, reliable, and maintainable.
 By writing tests before implementing code, engineers can define clear expectations for data quality and logic which means catching issues early in development rather than in production.

 TDD encourages modular, reusable code and builds confidence when refactoring or scaling pipelines.
 It also supports automated validation of schema changes, business rules, and performance assumptions.

+### Pull requests

+Pull requests are a key part of collaborative development, allowing data engineers to propose changes for review before merging into shared codebases.
+Protecting the main branch ensures that only tested, reviewed, and approved code is deployed which will prevent accidental overwrites or unverified changes that could disrupt production pipelines.

+During code reviews, engineers should look out for data logic accuracy, adherence to coding and naming standards, performance implications (e.g. inefficient queries or transformations), and test coverage.
+Reviews also provide an opportunity to share knowledge, maintain consistency across the team, and uphold data quality and reliability standards.

 ## x.
 Common Architectural patterns in data engineering